Borsalino (film): Reception

 The film was a large success at the French box office, breaking records throughout the country.
 It had admissions in France of 4,710,381.
-This made it the fourth most watched film of the year, after The Gendarme Takes Off, Atlantic Wall, and Rider on the Rain.
+This made it the fourth most watched film of the year, after Le Gendarme en balade, Atlantic Wall, and Rider on the Rain.
 It was followed by The Red Circle, MASH, Once Upon a Time in the West, The Things of Life, Butch Cassidy and the Sundance Kid, Donkey Skin and The Damned.

 The film was also very popular elsewhere in Europe, but did not break through in the US the way the filmmakers hoped.
 While it was released the Marković affair was still being heavily publicised, adding to the film's notoriety.

 Variety said "problem is that pic is more a vehicle for its stars' personalities than a more cogent insight into French pre-war organized gangsters."
 Time Out remarked it was "fairly basic as a gangster pastiche ...but not unenjoyable thanks to its loudly stressed period detail and Claude Bolling's jolly score for mechanical piano."